nsqlite/devcontainer/README.md

 It must be kept up to date with the latest version of the software used in the container.

+## Software included

+You can find the list of software and settings included in the container by looking at the following files:

+- `.devcontainer/devcontainer.json`
+- `.devcontainer/Dockerfile`

 ## About Dev Containers

 - https://containers.dev